 LLP Group Governance

 The LLP Group Board (the Board) recognises the benefits of a modern and efficient governance structure.
 High governance standards provide clarity and rigour, but also enable speed and efficiency in the decision-making processes of the Group.
 The Group’s parent, DAC Beachcroft LLP (the LLP), is a partnership, but the Group governance framework has voluntarily been modelled, where appropriate and applicable, on the FRC’s UK Corporate Governance Code.
-Not being a listed Group, the governance description that follows has been set out against the Wates Principles.
+Not being a listed Group, the governance description that follows has been set out against the Wates Principles in respect of the year ended 30 April 2024 and is updated annually.

 Our governance has been approved by the equity partners (Members) of the LLP and is set out in the Group’s constitutional documentation.
 Whilst a small number of decisions remain reserved to the Members, the Board has responsibility for the management of the Group.
 Anything that is not reserved to Members, the Board, or its committees is a matter for the Managing Partner who is supported by the Group Executive (the Executive).